sn-lab/Mouse-Breathing-Sensor/README.md

 When running with trigger, the microcontroller can output TTL pulses during acquisition, every N pulses, or toggled every N pulses.
 Alternatively, the microcontroller can read in a trigger pulse and record to the output .bin file.
 The trigger is recorded as a logical embedded within the MSB of the 16-bit value.

+v2 Notes:
+Some component values were changed from v1 to v2
+ - resistors in the precision rectifier reduced from 1M to 1k
+ - some resistor/capacitor values adjusted for filtering
+ - resistor for piezo reduced from 1M to 470k
+A zener diode was added at the piezo to prevent overvoltage spikes due to impacts from damaging the first op-amp.
+The value is set at 5.1V in the parts list but can range between 5 and 6V based on the op-amp's tolerance.

+When producing a board, be sure the PCB version folder and parts list match.
+The overall footprint of the board and microcontroller code has not changed.